python-trio/trio/docs/source/reference-core.rst

 .. autofunction:: open_cancel_scope
    :with: cancel_scope

 Cancel scope objects provide the following interface:

-   .. currentmodule:: None
+.. class:: cancel_scope_interface

+   (Note: there is no public class called :class:`cancel_scope_interface`; this is a convenient fiction to make our documentation generator happy.
+You get a cancel scope object by calling :func:`open_cancel_scope`.)

    .. attribute:: deadline